What Happened To Jennifer Grey? The ‘Dirty Dancing’ Star Who Disappeared

-However, Hollywood is an impossible place to navigate as a woman.
-You only get a few chances, so if you miss your train the first time, the chances are that you won’t be able to board the next one.
-Jennifer Grey waited years to launch her comeback, so when it did happen, it didn’t land smoothly at all.
+Hollywood is an impossible place to navigate, especially as a woman.
+You only get a few chances, so if you miss your train the first time, it’s unlikely that you’ll be able to board the next one.
+Jennifer Grey waited years to launch her comeback, and when she did, it unfortunately didn’t go smoothly at all.
 To put it bluntly, it was a veritable disaster.

-It instantly made her into an objection of humiliation among the industry’s inner circles and tabloid stories.
-“I’ll always be this once-famous actress nobody recognises because of a nose job,” she told The Mirror.
+The experience instantly made her into an object of humiliation among the industry’s inner circles and tabloid stories.
+“I’ll always be this once-famous actress nobody recognizes because of a nose job,” she told The Mirror.
 In her words, she went into the surgery room as a celebrity but came out “anonymous,” losing her visual identity in the process.

 It was the nose job from hell.
 I’ll always be this once-famous actress nobody recognises because of a nose job.Jennifer Grey to Sunday Mirror